seed-labs/seed-labs/lab-setup/ubuntu20.04-vm/src-gcp/README.md

+# Creating SEED VM on Google Cloud

-This folder stores the script to build a SEED VM on the Google Cloud.
+This folder stores the script and files needed for building a SEED VM on the Google Cloud.
+This README file serves as the manual.

 ## Create VM Instance